A keto headache, also known as the keto flu, is one of the most common symptoms of going into ketosis. Let's learn how to get rid of them!

-Keto headaches, or as us keto-heads call it, carb withdrawal.
+Keto headaches, or as we keto-heads call it, carb withdrawal.

 Besides the obvious headache, keto flu can have other symptoms as well.